-Led Primary will be Sundays at 9am with Leilah instructing through Primary Series.
+Led Primary will be Fridays at 7am with Leilah instructing through Primary Series.
 This class is included in the Mysore program package.
-Prior to first attendance, please send a note to firstname.lastname@example.org.
+This class is suitable for those familar to the Primary Series.
+Prior to first attendance, please send a note to email@example.com

 Leilah Devi has been a devoted practitioner of Ashtanga Yoga in the tradition of Sri.
 K Pattabhi Jois for 14 years, and has been teaching around the world for over a decade.
 Introduced to the lineage in Colorado by senior certified teacher Annie Pace, Leilah soon traveled to Mysore, India to practice with Pattabhi and Sharat Jois.
 Over the years Leilah has maintained a disciplined daily practice, returning to India multiple times for extensive study with several of the foremost Ashtanga teachers in the world.
 Leilah has completed five 6-month seasons serving as a plant-based chef at Purple Valley Yoga Centre in Goa, India, where she had the opportunity to practice with master teachers including Dena Kingsberg, Chuck Miller, Sharmila Desai, Laruga Glaser, John Scott, Mark Robberds, David Robson, David Swenson, Maty Ezraty, Kino MacGregor, and more.
 Leilah also continues to return to Mysore to practice with Guru Sharat Jois.
 She completed Ashtanga's challenging 3rd series (Advanced A) under the tutelage of David Garrigues in 2013, and has recently made her first forays into the 4th series (Advanced B).
 Training as a teacher, Leilah completed Tim Miller's Primary Series Intensive in 2007, a month-long “informal teacher training” while assisting Petri Raisanen in 2010 (and again in 2016), Richard Freeman and Mary Taylor's 200-hour Teachers' Intensive in 2016, and a month-long Teachers' Retreat with Joey Miles in June 2018 (200-hours).
 Leilah has also explored India as a seeker and pilgrim.
 She has journeyed to Dharamsala for in-depth study of Vajrayana and Tantric Buddhism with Chamtrul Rinpoche, and has visited Shakti Piths and other sacred sites in India in the spirit of devotion, spiritual endeavor, and awe.
 Phew!
 After all that, Leilah is very happy to return to the Pacific Northwest and put down roots in her home in Portland.
 Leilah's approach in the Mysore room is firmly grounded in traditional Ashtanga, yet tempered with an open mind.
 Her goal is to hold a space that is meditative, serene, and even lighthearted and fun, while still honoring and cultivating the purifying fire and vigorous nature of the practice.
 Her intention as a teacher is to be attentive, inspiring, compassionate, clear, and supportive.
 In addition to yoga practice, Leilah is a StrongFirst-certified kettlebell instructor (SFG I), and a personal trainer with over a thousand hours coaching experience.
 She is fascinated by where yoga and strength intersect.
 With an emphasis on form and technique, Leilah continues to delve into strength and conditioning, with a personal practice that includes kettlebells, barbells, and bodyweight calisthenics.
 She is currently enrolled in the Certified Personal Trainer program with the National Academy of Sports Medicine.